Image: Alex Brown (CC BY 2.0) via Flickr

 Airlines that are operating routes include American, Frontier, JetBlue, Southwest, United, Spirit, Alaska and Delta.
 Direct flights to Havana operate from Miami, Fort Lauderdale, Charlotte, Newark, New York JFK, Atlanta, Los Angeles, Orlando, Tampa and many others.

 With the ease in travel restrictions services are increasing for traveling to Cuba by boat, and many major cruise companies are slowly beginning to offer Cuban itineraries for US travelers.

 Cuba makes having non-U.S. health insurance a mandatory requirement for all visitors entering the country.
 Those who cannot provide immigration with proof of coverage will be forced to buy insurance from the local Cuban insurance provider who have an office set up in the immigration area of the airport.

-Cover purchased in Cuba is likely to be less comprehensive than most local policies from your home country, and are generally likely to have more expensive premiums, so we highly recommend covering this before you travel.
+Cover purchased in Cuba is likely to be less comprehensive than most policies from your home country, with more expensive premiums, so we highly recommend covering this before you travel.